Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications: Bures-Wasserstein IW-ELBO

-As $K$ increases, the IW-ELBO provides an arbitrarily tight lower bound of the marginal likelihood.
-However, while tighter bounds are generally desirable, \cite{rainforth2018tighter} observed that this tightness can hinder the optimisation of the variational parameters $\psi$ in parametric VI.
-Consider the IW-ELBO \eqref{eq:parametric_IW_ELBO} defined for a variational family $q_\psi$ equipped with an $s$-dimensional parameter vector $\psi=(\psi_1, \dots, \psi_s)$.
-Assume that the variational family $q_\psi$ can be expressed as the push-forward of a base noise distribution $q_\epsilon$ under a differentiable transformation $T_\psi$ parameterised by $\psi$.
-With this reparameterisation, the gradient of the IW-ELBO with respect to the $r$-th coordinate $\psi_r$ is given by
+The IW-ELBO provides an arbitrarily tight lower bound of the marginal likelihood as $K$ increases.
+However, \cite{rainforth2018tighter} observed that using large $K$ can computationally hinder the optimization of the variational parameters $\psi$.
+We first recap their argument.

+Recall the definition of the IW-ELBO in \eqref{eq:parametric_IW_ELBO}.
+Here, the variational family $q_\psi$ is indexed by an $s$-dimensional parameter vector $\psi=(\psi_1, \dots, \psi_s)$.
+Assume that the variational distribution $q_\psi$ can be expressed as the push-forward distribution $q_\psi = ( T_\psi )_{\#} q_\epsilon$ from some base distribution $q_\epsilon$ and transform $T_\psi$ parameterized by $\psi$.
+Under this reparameterization, the Euclidean gradient of the IW-ELBO with respect to the $r$-th coordinate $\psi_r$ is given by